chanmix51/Pomm/documentation/documentation.rst

 The ``Database`` class brings access to mechanisms to create connections and also to register converters.
 A ``Converter`` is a class that translates a data type between PHP and Postgresql.

 By default, the following converters are registered, this means you can use them without configuring anything:
- * ``Boolean``: convert postgresql booleans 't' and 'f' to/from PHP boolean values
+ * ``Boolean``: convert Postgresql booleans 't' and 'f' to/from PHP boolean values
- * ``Number``: convert postgresql 'smallint', 'bigint', 'integer', 'decimal', 'numeric', 'real', 'double precision', 'serial', 'bigserial' types to numbers
+ * ``Number``: convert Postgresql 'smallint', 'bigint', 'integer', 'decimal', 'numeric', 'real', 'double precision', 'serial', 'bigserial' types to numbers
- * ``String``: convert postgresql 'varchar', 'char', 'bpchar', 'uuid', 'tsvector', 'xml', 'json' (Pg 9.2), 'name' and 'text' into PHP string
+ * ``String``: convert Postgresql 'varchar', 'char', 'bpchar', 'uuid', 'tsvector', 'xml', 'json' (Pg 9.2), 'name' and 'text' into PHP string
  * ``Timestamp``: convert Postgresql 'timestamp', 'date', 'time' to PHP ``DateTime`` instance.
  * ``Interval``: convert Postgresql's 'interval' type into PHP ``DateInterval`` instance.
  * ``Binary``: convert Postgresql's 'bytea' type into PHP binary string.